Zhichengu1/Torch_Bot/README.md

 # Torch Bot using React and Flask

 This project focuses on building an AI chatbot that leverages **PyTorch** for natural language processing (NLP).
 The application is structured with a **React** frontend and a **Flask** backend, providing a dynamic and interactive user experience.
+# Version 1

 ![Bot Outlook](assets/bot.png)

+This is **Version 1** of the Torch Bot, which focuses on the initial phase of processing user input.
+In this version, the bot converts text tokens into numerical representations, which are then used to train the underlying model.
+This tokenization step is crucial for enabling the model to understand and process user input in a way that supports meaningful interactions.

 ## Features:
 - **Basic Sentence Recognition**: The bot is capable of recognizing simple sentence patterns and processing them for appropriate responses.